Dog Agility training in Torbay (UK).....

 What happens if you haven't got anything to offer me at the moment?

-Everyone who applies to join us goes on a list until we can find you a slot.
-We only take you off it if you tell us you are no longer interested in a space with us or we don't get a response when we offer you places in courses or classes.
+Everyone who applies to join us goes on our waiting list until we can find you a class, and doesn't come off it unless you tell us you're no longer interested in a space with us or we don't get a response when we offer you places in courses or classes.

 What do I need to do to get a place in a class?